carpentries-lab/good-enough-practices/episodes/07-manuscripts.md

 the project, such as tables and figures or more elaborate descriptions of the algorithms, software, methods, and analyses.
 In order to make these materials as accessible to others as possible, do not rely solely on the PDF format, since extracting data from PDFs is notoriously hard.
+For the same reason, Excel is not a suitable file format for table data that others may want to re-analyze.
+It is acceptable for summary statistics tables so long as the underlying data is also available in a text file format such as CSV.

-Instead, we recommend separating the results that you may expect others to reuse (e.g., data in tables, data behind figures) into separate, text-format files in formats such as CSV, JSON, YAML, XML, or HDF5[^32].
+We recommend separating the results that you may expect others to reuse (e.g., data in tables, data behind figures) into separate, text-format files in formats such as CSV, JSON, YAML, XML, or HDF5[^32].
 The same holds for any commands or code you want to include as